phan/phan/internal/Phan-Config-Settings.md

 ## exception_classes_with_optional_throws_phpdoc

-Phan will not warn about lack of documentation of (at)throws for any of the configured classes or their subclasses.
+Phan will not warn about lack of documentation of `@throws` for any of the configured classes or their subclasses.
 This only matters when warn_about_undocumented_throw_statements is true.
-The default is the empty array (Don't suppress any warnings) (E.g. ['RuntimeException', 'AssertionError', 'TypeError'])
+The default is the empty array (Don't suppress any warnings) (E.g. `['RuntimeException', 'AssertionError', 'TypeError']`)

 (Default: `[]`)